Filming Commences on The A Word series 3

 Piers Wenger, Controller of BBC Drama said, “The A Word has become a firm favourite with the BBC One audience telling a unique and poignant story in an original and entertaining way.
 We are excited filming has now begun on a third series and look forward to picking up with Joe and the family two years on and seeing what challenges and adventures lay ahead for them.”

-The A Word is a Fifty Fathoms Productions and Keshet Productions UK production for BBC One.
+The A Word is a Fifty Fathoms Productions and Keshet UK production for BBC One.
 Licensed from Keshet International, the series is based on Yellow Peppers, an Israeli drama written and created by Keren Margalit and produced by July August Productions for Keshet Broadcasting.
-Keshet International distribute The A Word internationally.
+Keshet International distributes The A Word internationally.